Table of contents

 In the early stages of glaucoma, most people don’t realize that they have open-angle glaucoma since there are no symptoms.

 Typically, the first sign of glaucoma is loss of peripheral or side vision.
-Since glaucoma damages optic nerve fibers, blind spots begin to appear.
+Since glaucoma damages optic nerve fibers, blind spots in your vision begin to appear.

 Vision loss tends to occur gradually, and glaucoma patients may not notice it for years.
 This initial loss will happen in the peripheral vision.
-By the time significant vision loss is detected, the condition has usually already progressed into permanent damage.
+By the time doctors detect significant vision loss, the condition has usually already progressed into permanent damage.

 In later stages, symptoms include: